Relocation Decision Advisory

 The review surfaces sequencing risk, unresolved dependencies, and reversal cost before commitment.

 The Decision Brief is the final deliverable.
-The preliminary signal only determines whether the case advances to Human Boundary Review and a possible Review Call.
+The preliminary signal only determines whether the case advances to a human fit review and a possible review call.

 Why trust the review